 A statistically based run size estimate is determined using a program designed by DMF and based on the work of Nelson (2006).
 Volunteer count data are entered into a program and design parameters are chosen.
-The recommendations consist of having 3 ten-minute counts during three daily periods (7am-11am, 11am-3pm and 3pm-7pm) from April 1st to mid-June.
-There must be at least 2 mean counts per period and if this is not achieved with the 3 period design, then the two periods (7am-1pm, 1pm-7pm) are designated and a one-way design is used if there are less than 2 mean counts for the 2 period design.
-In 2018, 2.1 and 2.7 mean counts were achieved for 2 periods, so this design was used.
-The parameters entered for the 2018 analysis are recorded in Table 1.
-This resulted in a run size estimate of 486 +/-228.
+The design consists of performing 3 ten-minute counts during three daily periods (7am-11am, 11am-3pm and 3pm-7pm) from April 1st to mid-June with at least 2 mean counts per period.
+When there are less than 2 mean counts per period, a two period design is used (7am-1pm, 1pm-7pm).
+In 2019, the 2 period design was used for run size analysis.
+The parameters entered for the 2019 analysis are recorded in Table 1.
+This resulted in a run size estimate of 350 +/- 285.
 Annual count details are summarized in Table 2 and figure 6.